 If a person ONLY requires one of these listed aspects (e.g. a door opener) then referral for Environmental Control is not appropriate and the local Aids and Adaptations team should be contacted.

 Environmental Control Contractors

 We have contracts with a number of approved contractors.
 We may ask these contractors to install equipment in your home.
 We may also ask them to provide a call out service for repairs and changes to the system.
-You might call out the EC company if:

 - your system has stopped working;

 - a new bit of equipment needs to be programmed onto the controller;

 - to check regarding a planned maintenance visit.